kenanGonnot/llm-call/README.md

 # llm-call

-Prototype demonstrating a minimal multi-agent system using the OpenAI API.
-Two or more agents cooperate by exchanging messages through the API.
+Prototype demonstrating a minimal multi-agent system using a local API.
+Two or more agents cooperate by exchanging messages through a server running on `localhost`.

 ## Requirements

-Install dependencies (including `openai`) via `pip`:
+Install dependencies via `pip`:

 ```bash
 pip install -r requirements.txt
 ```

-Set your `OPENAI_API_KEY` environment variable before running the example.

 ## Running the main script